 This Program is open to

-Undergraduate students enrolled in a college or university in the United States.
+Undergraduate students enrolled in a college or university in the United States who have completed their first year of college.

 Scholarships are Available